Uterine Fibroids: Everything You Need to Know

 Many women have uterine fibroids sometime during their lives.
 But most women don’t know they have uterine fibroids because they often cause no symptoms.
 It may be discovered incidentally during a pelvic exam or prenatal ultrasound.

-Your symptoms will depend on the location and size of the tumor(s) and how many tumors you have.
-If your tumor is very small, or if you are going through menopause, you may not have any symptoms.
+If your tumour is very small, or if you are going through menopause, you may not have any symptoms.
 Fibroids may shrink during and after menopause.
 Symptoms of fibroids may include:

-• Heavy bleeding – between or during your periods, that includes blood clots
+• Heavy bleeding between or during your periods, that includes blood clots

-• Pain – in the pelvis and/or lower back
+• Pain in the pelvis and/or lower back

-• Pain – during intercourse
+• Pain during intercourse

-• Menstrual cramping – increased
+• Increased Menstrual cramping

-• Menstruation – longer than usual
+• Longer menstruation than usual

 • Pressure/fullness in your lower abdomen